Updated 2019: Dover is a port town in the South of England which is home to some very iconic white cliffs- The White Cliffs of Dover.

-Visiting these cliffs had been on my mental bucket list since moving to London last year.
+Visiting the White Cliffs of Dover had been on my bucket list since moving to London.
 I knew I had to fit in a trip this summer but I was also holding out for a nice summers day.. quite tricky when the British summer is notorious for being bad!

 A good place to walk to is the South Foreland Lighthouse, you can’t really miss it as it’s a gorgeous white lighthouse.
 It has a Tea Room inside called Mrs Knotts and a nice lawn to sit on and relax.